 Perform and record the first ohm test (instructions are included in the detailed installation guide).
-Use the custom design or Flex Roll sheet to plot your path.
+Use your custom installation plan to plot your path.
 Begin closest to the thermostat location and utilize a wire down/mesh up configuration as much as possible.
 Following the design plan, cut the fiberglass mesh with scissors to create "panels".
+Be careful to NEVER cut the heating cable.
 Position the panels around fixtures using cuts and turns to accommodate the system design layout and proper room coverage.

 Allow the first layer of mortar or self-leveling cement to cure before installing the tile.
 To install the tile, apply a second layer of thinset with a 1/4" square notched trowel.
 Perform and record the third ohm test.

-TIP: Experienced installers may wish to combine steps 2 and 3 by covering the mesh and installing the tile with thinset in one step.
+Tip: Experienced installers may wish to combine steps 2 and 3 by covering the mesh and installing the tile with thinset in one step.
 A 3/8" square notched trowel is recommended for a one-step installation.

 The final step in installing your DIY heated floor is wiring it to your home's electrical system.
 A licensed, certified electrician should wire the system to your home as well as to the thermostat.
 It can be installed in a double-gang wall box with a single mud ring.
-Allow proper thinset cure time as recommended by the manufacturer (typically 7-10 days) before powering up the WarmlyYours radiant floor heating system.
+Allow proper thinset cure time as recommended by the manufacturer (typically 7-10 days) before powering up the WarmlyYours radiant floor-heating system.

 With WarmlyYours DIY floor heating systems, you can add a luxurious warmth to your home.
 Radiant flooring is no longer out of reach; with TempZone™ floor heating systems, you can forget about feeling the chill.
 If you're not comfortable installing the systems yourself, fear not-contractors and electricians can get the job done for you.